PanDAWMS/panda-docs/docs/source/admin_guide/harvester/plugins/htcondor_plugins.rst

 Note that:

 * Be aware of how the schedd instances are put in the config.
 Schedd instances can be put in with ``condorHostConfig`` attribute (recommended, see :ref:`here <ref-condor-host-config>`), or with the combination of ``condorPool`` and ``condorSchedd`` attributes
 * Be aware of how the SDF template is passed in the configuration.
-It can be passed with ``templateFile`` attribute (simple and straightforward), or indirectly with ``CEtemplateDir`` attribute (used with configuraions of CEs on CRIC)
+It can be passed with ``templateFile`` attribute (simple and straightforward), or indirectly with ``CEtemplateDir`` attribute (along with configuraions of CEs on CRIC)

 See :ref:`here <ref-htcondor_submitter>` for descriptions of all configurable attributes and details of htcondor_submitter.